xcore/sw_motor_control/doc/sw-guide/pwm.rst

    * Ascertain the loop mode required
    * Maintain the shared data set, including which buffer is in use and which one can be updated

 Taking the inverter mode as our working example (located in ``module_dsc_pwm/src/dsc_pwm_cli/pwm_cli_inv``) the function update_pwm_inv(...) first saves the PWM values for later use and then initialises the channel ordering array to assume a sequential order of output.

-Following this the calculation of the timings and output values are done for each of the channel.
+If the non-clipped PWM range is being used, then following this the calculation of the timings and output values are done for each of the channel.
 This is done by passing the relevant PWM value and data set references to the calculate_data_out_ref(...).
-This function also ascertains the type of output which can be one of three values
-SINGLE, DOUBLE and LONG_SINGLE.
+This function also ascertains the type of output which can be one of three values SINGLE, DOUBLE and LONG_SINGLE.

 Once the calculations for each of the PWM channels is completed they can be ordered.
 This is done using the order_pwm(...) function.
 This orders the values in the channel ID buffer and also works out the loop mode that is required.

 When the values have been ordered and the loop mode calculated the buffer number is passed to the PWM service to indicate an update.